 5. Something to fight for

 This might be a tangible objective, such as the quest for the holy grail; or it might be something more internal, like repairing a damaged relationship.
-In a good story, every single character should want something or be striving for something all the time—however, it’s the goal of your protagonist thatI’s going to drive the story forward.
-Their choices, the consequences of those choices, and the protagonist’s reaction to those consequences will all be connected to their primary objective: the thing they have been fighting to reach all along.
+In a good narrative, every single character should want something or be striving for something all the time—however, it’s the goal of your protagonist that’s going to drive the story forward.

 6. Something to lose